 NATO forces undergo pre-deployment training to prepare them for operations in an IED environment.
 They also receive further instruction in-theatre to update their training and deal with regional challenges.
 NATO, with Allied Command Transformation (ACT) in the lead, also focuses on decreasing the gaps between countries in training, standardization and doctrine development regarding C-IED.

 One of the most important aspects of C-IED training is being able to stop networks before emplacement of IEDs, recognise IEDs and safely disable them before they injure or kill troops and civilians.
-In line with this, ACT offers several C-IED training programmes executed by the C-IED Integrated Product Team, including a Staff Officer Awareness Course, an Attack the Network Tactical Awareness Course, a Weapons Intelligence Team Course and a C-IED Train the Trainer Course.
+In line with this, several C-IED training programmes are offered by the C-IED Center of Excellence, including a Staff Officer Awareness Course, an Attack the Network Tactical Awareness Course, a Weapons Intelligence Team Course and a C-IED Train the Trainer Course.

 Several Centres of Excellence (COEs) also offer specialised courses and training useful for an IED environment.
 The C-IED COE in Madrid, Spain offers multinational courses for C-IED experts to help countries counter, reduce and eliminate threats from IEDs.
 The Centre can also provide a wide range of subject-matter experts to train and educate national and international forces to conduct C-IED operations.
 The C-IED COE, in cooperation with the private sector, also focuses on AtN.